 Professional practice

-Following the completion of his pupillage in September 2024, Ben is developing a broad commercial and arbitration practice in line with Chambers’ profile.
+Following the completion of his pupillage in September 2024, Ben is developing a broad commercial litigation and arbitration practice in line with Chambers’ profile.
+He regularly appears in the Commercial Court, County Court and the Employment Tribunal.

-• Assisting on Rogachev v Goryainov, a two-week Chancery Division trial arising out of the winding-up of a joint venture (assisting Tim Akkouh KC and Sebastian Mellab).
+• Rogachev v Goryainov [2024] EWHC 2436 (Ch), a two-week Chancery Division trial arising out of the winding-up of a joint venture (during pupillage, with Tim Akkouh KC and Sebastian Mellab).

 • Working on a number of freezing and anti-suit injunction applications, each involving multiple jurisdictional elements.